syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 {% endtabs %}

-Set the tab view control as content view in the `OnCreate` method.
+Set the tab view control to content view in the `OnCreate` method.

 {% tabs %}